thiagodp/router/readme.md

 composer require phputil/router
 ```

-_Was it useful for you?
+_Is it useful for you?
 Consider giving it a Star ⭐_

 ### Installation notes